 Ah Valentine’s Day!
 Tis the season to fall in love, or celebrate being in love!
 Yes, love is all around, as the song goes.
 Even if it isn’t, that’s still no excuse not to bake a Valentine’s Day treat.
 These heart-shaped mini sugar doughnuts are always worth making.
 They are an easy cinnamon roll hack that creates a cute mini doughnut recipe that we can all use to make an easy Valentine’s treat.

-They are the perfect combination of sweet, sticky and chewy to satisfy any craving.
+These easy donut holes in a heart shape are the perfect combination of sweet, sticky and chewy to satisfy any craving.
 Getting cravings yet?
+Valentine’s Day donuts make the cutest sweet treats!

 A mini doughnut recipe is nice because it means you are allowed to have more than one!
 It’s Valentine’s Day – who’s counting!
-And even novice cooks will find our mini doughnut recipe straightforward.
+And even novice cooks will find this homemade donuts recipe straightforward.
 You only need a few ingredients and a heart shaped cookie cutter.

 Doughnuts or Donuts?